- Handbooks for SCS Faculty

 Copyright Policy: The Copyright Policy page references the overall and specific Georgetown University policies related to Copyright Basics, Using Copyrighted Resources, and "Obtaining and Giving Permissions."
 Additionally, the ProQuest

 Copyright Law & Graduate Research manual provides helpful guidance.
+At this time, only theses written by Liberal Studies students are published.

 Financial Conflicts of Interest Policy: underscores the University’s fundamental expectation that our work will be conducted with objectivity and integrity.
 The policy seeks to identify potential, actual or apparent financial conflicts of interest and provides processes for disclosure of such conflicts and for eliminating or, when appropriate, managing them.
 It also acknowledges the special obligation that members of our community whose work is supported by public funds have to protect and maintain the public’s trust.